criscres/Energy-poverty-US/README.md

 # Energy-poverty-US

-This repository supports the analysis presented in the article:
+This repository supports the analysis presented in the manuscript:
-**"Uncovering the dimensions and distribution of household energy insecurity in the United States"**, submitted to *Nature Energy*.
+**"Uncovering the dimensions and distribution of household energy insecurity in the United States"**.

 ## Overview
 This project introduces a multidimensional framework to measure household energy insecurity across U.S. census tracts.
 Using machine learning models trained on the Residential Energy Consumption Survey (RECS), we estimate ten indicators of economic, behavioral, and physical energy hardship.
 These models are applied to representative "typical" households in over 82,000 U.S. census tracts using American Community Survey (ACS) data.
 The resulting spatial and demographic insights are used to assess the adequacy of existing energy assistance and weatherization programs.